Verse-by-Verse Study

 Often the Spirit has given the gift of hospitality to certain women.
 They have a womanly way of approaching people that are at odds with many others.
 By their smiles, and their irresistible kindness they are skilled in bringing people together.
 When all others have failed.

-“I plead with Euodia and I plead with Syntyche to be of the same mind in the Lord.
+Paul writes with passion, “I plead with Euodia and I plead with Syntyche to be of the same mind in the Lord.
 Yes, and I ask you, my true companion, help these women since they have contended at my side in the cause of the gospel, along with Clement and the rest of my co-workers, whose names are in the book of life” (Phil 4:2,3).

 Paul asked his trusted friend, to help these two good women to settle their disagreements.
 To stop arguing with each other.
 To find a way to knit them back together in love, with love for each other.
 To restore peace to the entire congregation.

-So, You May Have…Hidden Treasures
+So, You May Have Hidden Treasures

 This is a conditional statement.
 If a congregation stays knitted together in love, then and only then, can they discover the hidden riches found in Christ.
 These riches are hidden from those who have never learned to love.

 As the Apostle John says, “This is the message you heard from the beginning: We should love one another…anyone who does not love remains in death.
-Anyone who hates a brother or sister is a murderer, and you know that no murderer as eternal life residing him” (1 John 3:11, 14-15).
+Anyone who hates a brother or sister is a murderer, and you know that no murderer as eternal life residing in him” (1 John 3:11, 14-15).
 Neither will they be able to discover the hidden riches in Christ.

 If a congregation is divided.
 If families have unresolved disagreements with another family.
 Then, the whole congregation, will never be “fully mature in Christ” (Col 1:28).
 They will not fully understand the mystery of God.
-This mystery is only shown those who “love one another, for loves comes from God.
+This mystery is only shown to those who “love one another, for love comes from God.
 Everyone who loves, has been born of God and knows God” (1 John 4:7).

 Complete Understanding, Full Assurance